Costa Rica · Dossier

 30 minutes - 2 hours to Pacific coast venues

-From the US: 5-8 hours from major US cities (typically 1 connection)
+From the US5-8 hours from major US cities (typically 1 connection)

-Visa Requirements
+Visa

 US citizens need only a valid passport for stays up to 90 days.
 No visa required.

-Local Transport
+Local transport

 Private shuttles and rental cars recommended.
 Many venues offer airport transfers.
 Domestic flights available between regions.

-Legal Requirements
+Legal requirements

 Costa Rica requires couples to provide apostilled documents including birth certificates, passports, and divorce or death certificates if applicable, all translated to Spanish by certified Costa Rican translators.
 The process involves obtaining a marriage license from the Civil Registry, which requires both parties to be present in Costa Rica at least three business days before the ceremony.
 All documents must be submitted to local authorities 2-3 months in advance, making the legal process quite complex.
 Many couples choose to have a symbolic ceremony in Costa Rica and complete the legal marriage in their home country, as this eliminates the extensive paperwork requirements while still allowing for a beautiful destination celebration.
 Working with experienced local wedding planners is essential for navigating Costa Rica's specific legal requirements and ensuring all documentation is properly prepared and submitted.